nameistao/Restaurant_Recommender_V3/README.md

 ## Project Context

-This was a personal projec built during my free time.
+This was a personal project built during my free time.
+The purpose is to help those who have difficulty picking a restaurant.
 The main project goal was to solidify my understanding of some languages, frameworks, best practices, and tools I have been exposed to so far through self-taught courses.

 ## Reflection